 “These two brick houses are four stories high, rising slightly above their neighbors to the south.
 They share a cornice with dominant central pediment, added at a later date.
 There are stores at the ground floor and windows above them, all of nearly equal height.
 They were built for Stephen Kane (No. 630) and for the estate of Richard Towning (No. 632) as part of the development of the area.

-But by at least 1855 No. 632 was operating as a boarding house, as waves of immigration began to wash over the area, horse drawn streetcar lines connected the area to “the city” downtown, and the nearby Hudson River waterfront was bursting with industry.
-The blue collar residents included Augustus J. Reilly and L. S. Vandermark, both of whom worked as “cartmen,” and Henry J. West, a clerk.
+But by at least 1855 No. 632 was operating as a boarding house, as waves of immigration began to wash over the area, horse-drawn streetcar lines connected the area to “the city” downtown, and the nearby Hudson River waterfront was bursting with industry.
+The blue-collar residents included Augustus J. Reilly and L. S. Vandermark, both of whom worked as “cartmen,” and Henry J. West, a clerk.
 All three men were also volunteer firefighters.

 The tradition of volunteer firefighters continued as the residents changed.
-In 1859 Edward Eaton, John Kavana and Louis M. Sturtevant—all carpenters—were living here and volunteering as well.
+In 1859 Edward Eaton, John Kavana, and Louis M. Sturtevant—all carpenters—were living here and volunteering as well.

 In 1881 Hugh King, an Irish immigrant, purchased both townhouses and converted them into a general storefront and warehouse for his liquor importing and exporting business.
 By the late 19th century, this part of Greenwich Village, connected to the waterfront, was populated largely by Irish immigrants and their children, who built the area’s churches, schools, and gathering spaces.
-The remnants of King’s store’s original signage is still visible right above the first floor, and at the very top, there is installed a pediment on the cornice to capture his name, Hugh King, and the year he purchased it.
+The remnants of King’s store’s original signage are still visible right above the first floor, and at the very top, there is installed a pediment on the cornice to capture his name, Hugh King, and the year he purchased it.